hutengdai/vector_bilinear/README.md

 #### Note

 - The X-axis in the heatmap represents the preceding context.
-- The binary and ternary feature files (w2v) miss features for the word boundary.
+- The binary and ternary feature files (w2v) miss features for the word boundary (fixed).